Read the instructions for “Getting up and running with Haskell” on the main course page.

 by default — although here, the definition

-in the standard library actually deals
+of head in the standard library actually deals

 explicitly with the case of the empty list in order to produce a